What is the best business advice you would give any small business owner? This is a question I get asked a lot.

 - Most people have to get approval from another person to invest in themselves in their own business.
 It’s demented.

-- Most business owners can’t handle the truth because they would rather surround themselves with cheerleaders and yes men.
+- Most business owners can’t handle the truth.
+They rather surround themselves with cheerleaders and yes men.

 My mission is to help business owners who have a burning desire to kick some ass and aren’t afraid of the truth.
 I provide the best business advice conflict-free to help you eliminate a problem, double your income, brainstorm an idea, or any of the hundreds of issues that come up when you’re a business owner.